rails/weblog/_posts/2019-02-22-zeitwerk-integration-in-rails-6-beta-2.markdown

 ## State of the API

 While a first API for Zeitwerk mode is converging, this is still a bit exploratory right now.
-Please, if you are reading this in a future version of Rails make sure to check the current documentation.
+Please, check the current documentation if your version of Rails is newer than `6.0.0.beta2`.

 ## Autoload paths